stephen-nelsonjr/smart_proxy_example/README.md

 To configure this plugin you can use the template from settings.d/netbox.yml.example.
 You must place the netbox.yml config file (based on this template) in your smart-proxy config/settings.d/ directory with the parameters edited to meet your needs.
+All parameters are related to Netbox authentication.

 The following parameters are required to be set (url, username, and password):